Wednesday, 26 May 2010

-At long last she appeared and was horrified to see the it was not two men but a couple that she was receiving.
-She had assumed that the pilgrim with the wheel was Keith’s companion, and had made up a room with two single beds.
+At long last she appeared and was horrified to see it was not two men but a couple that she was receiving.
+She had assumed that the pilgrim with the cart was Keith’s companion, and had made up a room with two single beds.

 To get rid of us, she gave us the key to the church and we dutifully went to inspect it while she prepared a double room.

-Having raised her again with an effort, we followed her upstairs along a gloomy corridor to our room, which was large and ramshackle, with a soft, sagging bed and a shower in an untidy cubicle.
-It had seen better days but had a provincial charm.
+Having raised her again with an effort, we followed her upstairs along a gloomy corridor to our room, which was large, dusty and ramshackle, with a soft, sagging bed and a shower in an untidy cubicle.
+Nevertheless it had a provincial charm.